 My name is Laura Andrea Olachea Magriñá.
 I have been a Spanish teacher since 1986.
-I was born in Mexico City and I have lived in Caracas, Venezuela; Rome, Italy; Kuala Lumpur, Malaysia; Guadalajara, Jalisco, and Oaxaca de Juárez, México.
-I now live in Santiago de Querétaro, México.
+I was born in Mexico City and I have lived in Caracas, Venezuela; Rome, Italy; Kuala Lumpur, Malaysia; Guadalajara, Jalisco, Oaxaca, and Querétaro, México.
+I now live in Cancún, México.

 I have worked at Centro Lingüístico de Guadalajara for three years, at the Instituto Cultural Oaxaca (ICO) for three years, at Solexico for two years and a half and at other Spanish language schools in Oaxaca, teaching Spanish and developing curricula.